 August Travel Tips

-- Laguna Beach's Pageant of the Masters runs July through September, but January is the time to start making plans and buying tickets for the popular event, which almost always sells out far in advance.
+- Laguna Beach's Pageant of the Masters runs July through September, but January is the time to start making plans and buying tickets for the popular event, which sometimes sells out far in advance.

 - If you want to go camping at a California state park in August, make your reservations six months ahead of time in February.
 Use this guide to making reservations at California state parks.

 - If you're planning to camp at Yosemite next year from July 15 through August 14, be ready at 7:00 a.m.
 Pacific Time on February 15 to make your reservations online.
 For August 15 through September 14, mark your calendar for April 15.
-You can do that online or by phone at 877-444-6777 or 518-885-3639 from outside the U.S. and Canada.
-Get an overview and more options here.
+But get prepared first.
+Find out all you need to know about making camping reservations at Yosemite.